Read Mapping Near Non-Volatile Memory: : Macroscopic View

-If we simply encode each base from the alphabet \{A, G, C, T\} using 2 bits, and if a human genome of approximately 3 Giga-bases (= 6 Gbits) represents the \srg, the \srg\ can fit into 6K TCAM arrays (of size 1K$\times$1K bits = 1Mbits).
+If we simply encode each base from the alphabet \{A, G, C, T\} using 2 bits, and if a human genome of approximately 3Giga-bases (= 6Gbits) represents the \srg, the \srg\ can fit into 6K TCAM arrays (of size 1K$\times$1Kbits = 1Mbits).
 For each \ssq\ of a typical length of 100 bases~\cite{illumina}, i.e., 200 bits, the following naive procedure can cover the entire search space: By construction, each 1K$\times$1Kbit TCAM array can search for at most one 1Kbit pattern at a time, which resides in a query register.
 We can align the most significant bit of the (200bit-long) \ssq\ with the most significant bit position of TCAM's 1Kbit query register, and pad the remaining (1K-200) bits by Xs, for the very first search in the array.
 We can then repeat the search by shifting the contents of TCAM's query register (i.e., the padded \ssq) to the right by one bit at a time, leaving the unused more significant bit positions with Xs, until the least significant bit of the {\em query} reaches the least significant bit position in the query register.
 The total number of these bit-wise shifts (and hence, searches) would be in the order of the row length $\approx$ 1K.
 Putting it all together, mapping a given \ssq\ to the \srg\ in this case would take around 1K searches in each of the 6K arrays, with 245nJ consumed per search.
 The overall energy consumption therefore would become 6K $\times$ 1K $\times$ 245nJ $\approx$ 1500mJ.

-The GPU solution from Luo et al.~\cite{luo2013soap3} on the other hand, can process 133.3K {\ssq}s per second on an Nvidia K40.
+The GPU solution from Luo et al.~\cite{luo2013soap3} on the other hand, can process 133.3K {\ssq}s per second.
 Hence, it takes 1/133.3K seconds to map a single \ssq.
 Even under the unrealistic assumption (favoring TCAM) that the entire peak average power (TDP) goes to mapping a single \ssq\ to the \srg, the energy consumption would become at most 235W $\times$ (1/133.3K)s $\approx$ 1.8mJ.